-The Commission is composed of the Provost or Associate Provost, the Director of Institutional Research, the Director of Assessment, and all assessment coordinators.
-The Associate Provost shall appoint one faculty member to serve as Chair.
+The Commission is composed of the Provost or a Provost's representative, the Director of Institutional Research, the Director of Assessment, and all assessment coordinators.
+The Provost shall appoint one faculty member to serve as Chair.

 Assessment Executive Committee Membership